jacpul/approxcount/README.md

 ## implementation tasks

-**Hint: Write code for every example of 'FIXME' in the base program.**
+**Hint: Write code for every example of 'FIXME' in the base program.
+We suggest you fix the FIXMEs in the following order (but you will have to figure out which FIXME will solve each task):**

 In order, these are:
+ 1. Add code to join on each created pthread before gathering timing statistics.
+ 1. Code for the function 'noslop'.
+This function uses a mutex to protect the global counter value and increments it only by 1 each round.
+ 1. Add a call to pthread\_create to make a sloppy thread.
  1. Code for the function 'sloppy'.
 This function performs sloppy counting where it counts a local value up until it reaches the slop value specified in the thread args pointer.
 Then it acquires a global mutex, adds it to the global counter, and releases. 'sloppy' should **not** add its result to the global total if the total has already reached the value **target**. **NOTE**: For the 'random1' mode, the slop value is a random number between 1 and (2 * slop) (where 'slop' is specified on the command line).
 A random slop value is only rolled once per thread.
 There is no function 'random1' -- that's because you can use the function 'sloppy' to perform the task for 'random1'.
 Random slop values can result in counts that are slightly higher than the target value.
- 1. Code for the function 'random2'.
-Unlike for 'random1', 'random2' generates a new slop value using rand() for every local count up to the slop value.
-Like for 'random1', the slop value should be between 1 and (2 * slop) (the -s parameter on the command line).
- 1. Code for the function 'noslop'.
-This function uses a mutex to protect the global counter value and increments it only by 1 each round.
- 1. Add a call to pthread\_create to make a sloppy thread.
  1. Create code using rand() to acquire a proper random number for 'random1' mode.
  1. Add a call to pthread\_create to make a new random1 thread.
  1. Add a call to pthread\_create to create a new random2 thread.
 (The 'random2' function should make calls to rand() after each local count loop.)
- 1. Add code to join on each created pthread before gathering timing statistics.
+ 1. Code for the function 'random2'.
+Unlike for 'random1', 'random2' generates a new slop value using rand() for every local count up to the slop value.
+Like for 'random1', the slop value should be between 1 and (2 * slop) (the -s parameter on the command line).

 ## experiments and analysis

 Test that your code is working by building your program using 'build.sh' and by issuing commands, e.g.: